anowell/blog/posts/calendar-puzzle.md

 ## The Pieces

 Chess pieces aren't going to work here since a chess piece only ever occupies one square.
 Each of our shapes fits in a 4x4 grid, so I created a smaller bitmap type (`BitPiece(u16)`) as the data structure for a piece.
-By convention, I decided I would enforce that every piece is always in the LSB (least significant bits) of the data structure (i.e. the bottom-right when visualized in a 4x4 grid), and then for each shape piece, I hard-coded one possible variation.
+By convention, I decided I would enforce that every piece is always in the LSB (least significant bits) of the data structure (i.e. the bottom-right when visualized in a 4x4 grid).
+Then for each shape piece, I hard-coded one possible variation.
 I chose `0x0313` for the pink `C` or `U` shaped piece:

 ```
 0 0 0 0    <- 0x0